Valentine's Day Word Wall Cards for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-I have to confess that I’m not in the classrooms anymore, since the last 10 years I’ve been a Director.
+I have to confess that I’m not in the classrooms anymore, since the last fifteen years I’ve been a Director.
 That doesn’t mean that I’ve stopped being a teacher.
 Once a teacher, you’re always a teacher.
 I promise you.
 The difference now is that with this position I get the chance to oversee all ages and help my staff with ideas and resources for their classrooms, but it’s easier for me to create activities for the preschoolers like this educational Valentine’s Day Word Wall Cards since that is the younger and last age that I ever worked with.
 Okay, okay… I still work with them every chance I get.
 Remember what I said that once a teacher….?

 Valentine’s Day Word Wall Cards